 Be alert and aware of your surroundings

 Don’t worry New York City is a safe place, but like in any big city you need to be careful and use common sense.
+Watch out for pickpockets especially on the subway and in crowded tourist areas like Times Square.
+Considering carrying your cash and credit cards in a money belt like this.

 Disclosure: This post contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.